As a programmer, I believe, an AI will never be self-aware.

 To believe otherwise is like making a handful of goo and thinking that if you make that same goo the size of our planet it will all of a sudden gain consciousness.
 You don’t have to be a programmer to know that’s illogical.
 If it didn’t work on a small scale, it will not work on a larger scale.

-The only thing we can achieve with programming is the mimicry of self-awareness but not the real thing.
+So, the only thing we can achieve with programming is the mimicry of self-awareness but not the real thing.

 What is consciousness?